kartaa/ReadingNotes/chapter1.md

-# Software Requirements 3rd Ed
+# Software Requirements Third Edition

 * The book is a practical guide to software requirements.
 You don't need to read it completely to start using this knowledge.